-My interdisciplinary practice is broad and spans image making, installation and dance making, so my plan had to be equally diverse involving mentoring with an interdisciplinary artist who is a bit further on, and a curator with an overview of emerging practice; and skills based development in Tanztheatre and fabricating objects on environmental scales
+My interdisciplinary practice is broad and spans image making, installation and dance making, so my plan had to be equally diverse involving mentoring with an interdisciplinary artist who is a bit further on; and skills based development in Tanztheatre and fabricating objects on environmental scales

 Part1: 3am jazz, Tanztheatre and a week in the studio

 This blog is about the Tanztheatre element, documenting a week-long intensive led by specialist Adrian Look in May 2018.

 My obsessions are psychology and the body, especially the body in movement in relation to other bodies/psychologies.
 I have read a mountain of popular psychology books and my work is increasingly exploring psychological states.

 In June 2016 I made a collaborative work with three dancers for an exhibition at SPACE, London about the failed momentum of the mourning process.
 Working with Francesco Milgliaccio, Robyn Holder and Marta Polak I took the role of director/choreograpaher, and conceived the concept and text that my collaborators worked from.

 I felt it was a breakthrough and I wanted to make more performance work, but as I am currently un-funded paying dancers was tricky and I was finding it hard to get a new project off the ground.
 I trained 10 years ago, and dance regularly but as I didn’t go down the jobbing dancer route I found myself with two major obstacles: